ThreatConnect-Inc/threatconnect-developer-docs/docs/common_errors.rst

 Access Denied
 ^^^^^^^^^^^^^

-This error occurs when one of the values in the `Authorization Header <https://docs.threatconnect.com/en/latest/rest_api/quick_start.html#authorization>`__ is incorrect, or when you are making a request to an owner to which the API account you are using does not have access.
+This error occurs when one of the values in the `Authorization Header <https://docs.threatconnect.com/en/latest/rest_api/quick_start.html#authorization>`__ is incorrect, or when you are making a request to an Owner to which the API account you are using does not have access.

 Creating Indicators
 -------------------